kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 - [x] Feature gate
-  - Feature gate name: DRAResourceAvailabilityVisibility
+  - Feature gate name: DRAResourcePoolStatus
-  - Components depending on the feature gate:
-    - kube-controller-manager (ResourcePool controller)
+  - Components: kube-apiserver, kube-controller-manager
-    - kube-apiserver (ResourcePool API)
-    - kubectl (describe enhancements)

 ###### Does enabling the feature change any default behavior?

-No. This feature only adds new ResourcePool objects.
-It does not change:
-- How ResourceSlices are created or managed by drivers
-- How ResourceClaims are allocated
-- How pods are scheduled
-- Any existing API fields or behaviors
+No. Users must explicitly create ResourcePoolStatusRequest objects.

 ###### Can the feature be disabled once it has been enabled?

 Yes.
-Disabling the feature gate will:
-- Stop the ResourcePool controller from running
-- Stop kubectl from using ResourcePool-related commands

-ResourcePool objects will remain but not be updated.
-They can be manually deleted or left (harmless).
+Disable the feature gate.
+Existing requests become inaccessible but no workload impact.

 ###### What happens if we reenable the feature if it was previously rolled back?

-The controller will resume, update existing ResourcePools, and create any missing ones.
+Existing requests (if any) become visible again.
+Unprocessed requests will be processed by the controller.

 ###### Are there any tests for feature enablement/disablement?

-Yes, integration tests will verify enable/disable behavior.
+Yes, integration tests verify behavior with feature gate on/off.

 ### Rollout, Upgrade and Rollback Planning

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

 **Rollout failures:**
-- Controller bugs could fail to create/update ResourcePools (user-facing only)
-- No impact on running workloads (ResourcePool is informational)
+- Feature gate not enabled on both apiserver and KCM
+- RBAC not configured for users

 **Impact on workloads:**
 - None.
-ResourcePool is read-only information for visibility.
+This is a read-only visibility feature.

 ###### What specific metrics should inform a rollback?

-- `resourcepool_controller_sync_errors_total` - High error rate
+- High error rate on request processing
-- `resourcepool_controller_sync_duration_seconds` - High latency
-- `workqueue_depth{name="resourcepool"}` - Growing unbounded
+- Controller crash loops
+- Excessive API server load from requests

 ###### Were upgrade and rollback tested?

-Will be tested in integration tests.
+Will be tested in e2e tests.

 ###### Is the rollout accompanied by any deprecations and/or removals?